flopezag/fiware-testbed-deploy/README.rst

 Deploying three testbeds
 ************************

-The *deploythreeglances.py* script deploys three Openstack Image Repositories (Glance) which shares the same Identity Service called Keystone.
-Each glance is deployed in a different server accesible by a floating IP.
-As well as previously, it is possible to access by SSH Key and its configuration variables are in the file *config_vars* in */home/ubuntu* folder inside the server.
+The *deploythreeglances.py*script deploys 3 OpenStack Image Repositories (Glance) which share the same Identity Service called Keystone.
+Each glance is deployed on a different server accessible by a floating IP.
-These three Glances testbed is used for GlanceSync acceptance tests.
+It is possible to access by SSH Key and its configuration variables are in the file config_vars in /home/ubuntu folder inside the server, in the same way that it was explained in "Deploying one testbed" section.
+These 3 Glance testbeds are used for GlanceSync acceptance tests.

 Build and Install